Maxim-Mazurok/expenses/README.md

 - [ ] One transaction can be done from multiple accounts (for example, paying for groceries and using some bonuses to cover part of the expense)
 - [ ] Add dark theme
 - [ ] Add lending/borrowing features
+  - [ ] Let user link returned money transaction to loaned money transaction.
+Same for reimbursements.
+  This is required to correctly check that all reimbursable payments were actually reimbursed.
+  Current approach: add reimbursable expenses to reimbursable income and verify that it's zero.
+  But this is not always the case (currency exchange rate changed, or I was reimbursed more than expected).
 ---

 💰Expenses is a